 Collect of the Day:

-O Lord God, who seest that we put not our trust in any thing that we do: mercifully grant; that by thy power we may be defended against all adversities.
-Through Jesus Christ thy Son our Lord: Who liveth and reigneth with thee and the Holy Ghost, ever one God, world without end.
+O Lord, from whom all good things do come, grant to us thy humble servants: that by thy holy inspiration we may think those things that be good; and by thy merciful guiding may perform the same.
+Through Jesus Christ thy Son our Lord, who liveth and reigneth with thee and the Holy Ghost, ever one God, world without end.
 Amen.